The Canine Ancestry Project

 The Canid Project is proud to be a contributor and act as the local coordinator for Louisiana of this project.

-We are looking for Louisiana sportsmen trapping coyotes (or have carcasses) that are willing to donate a small, pea-sized tissue sample for genetic research.
-We need only basic information on the animals trapped and sampled (no personal information is gathered).
+We are looking for interested individuals who are willing to donate a small, pea-sized tissue sample of Louisiana coyotes for genetic research.
+We need only basic information on the animals sampled (no personal information is gathered).

-For more information and to receive sampling supplies if you are interested in making a donation, please email:
+To receive sampling supplies if you are interested in collecting samples or to report roadkill coyotes in Louisiana, please email:

 Please visit the project website at: canineancestry.princeton.edu